-Value stream mapping (VSM) is a technique used by firms to, define, analyze and optimize the information/materials flow required to the whole production process.
-The model, which contains both values adding steps and non-value-adding steps from the customers' standpoint, is a bit similar to the flowchart structure.
+Value stream mapping (VSM) is a technique used by firms to define, analyze and optimize the information/materials flow required to the whole production process.
+The model, which contains both values adding steps and non-value-adding steps from the customers' standpoint, is similar to the flowchart structure.
 The main purpose of value stream mapping is to help managers and team leaders build an efficient and integrated resources and information flow system for their organizations.
-Below is an example of chair production value stream mapping.
-You can click on it to see more insights.

 The History of Value Stream Mapping

 The model was first pointed out by Charles Knoeppel in his book regarding efficient methodology.
 Latter, value stream mapping analysis became popular with the development of the Lean process management in the 20th century, and was used by many leading companies such as Toyota.
 By the 1990s, value stream mapping has been used in more worldwide sectors and fields from manufacturing to software development.

 Why Use Value Stream Mapping?